* This page is for Consumers *

 Taking antibiotics usually cures the disease, but some symptoms, such as joint pain, may persist.

-Lyme disease was recognized and named in 1975 when a cluster of cases occurred in Lyme, Connecticut.
+Lyme disease was recognized and named in 1976 when a cluster of cases occurred in Lyme, Connecticut.
 It is now the most common insect-borne infection in the United States.
 It occurs in 49 states.
-About 80% of the cases occur along the northeastern coast from Massachusetts to Maryland.
-Most of the remaining reported cases occur in Wisconsin, Minnesota, and the coastal regions of northern California and Oregon.
-Lyme disease also occurs in Europe, China, Japan, Australia, and the former Soviet Union.
+More than 90% of the cases occur along the northeastern coast from Maine to Virginia and in Wisconsin, Minnesota, and Michigan.
+On the West Coast, most cases occur in northern California and Oregon.
+Lyme disease also occurs in Europe, China, Japan, and the former Soviet Union.

 Usually, people get Lyme disease in the summer and early fall.
 Children and young adults who live in wooded areas are most often infected.

 The bacteria that cause Lyme disease are transmitted by the deer tick ( Ixodes ), so named because the adult ticks often feed on the blood of deer.
-Young deer ticks (larvae and nymphs) feed on the blood of rodents, particularly the white-footed mouse, which is a carrier of Lyme disease bacteria.
+Young deer ticks (larvae and nymphs) feed on the blood of rodents, particularly the white-footed mouse, which is a carrier of Lyme disease bacteria in the United States.
 Ticks are usually in the nymph stage when they infect people.
 Deer do not carry or transmit Lyme disease bacteria.
 They are only a source of blood for adult ticks.